GarettCooper/StreetMap/README.md

-# Street Map Plugin for UE4
+# Street Map Plugin for UE4 - Garett Cooper Fork

 This plugin allows you to import **OpenStreetMap** XML data into your **Unreal Engine 4** project as a new StreetMap asset type.
 You can use the example **Street Map Component** to render streets and buildings.
+It is a fork of the original plugin by Mike Fricker, adding support for Unreal Engine 4.26 and building Colour Customization by OSM tag

 ![UE4OSMBrooklyn](Docs/UE4OSMBrooklyn.png)